Nitrokey/odoo-modules/account_invoice_send_on_reconcile/README.md

 ## Overview

-This Odoo 18.0 module automatically sends customer invoice emails when bank payments are reconciled with invoices from bank statements.
+This module automatically sends customer invoice emails when bank payments are reconciled with invoices from bank statements.

 ## Features